ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp; <div class="content-narrow">

-&nbsp;   <h2>Next lesson</h2>
+&nbsp;   <h2>What comes next</h2>

 &nbsp;   <p>

+&nbsp;     The next lesson introduces <strong>observational units</strong>—what they are,

-&nbsp;     Continue to the next lesson to understand what an observational unit is and why defining it correctly is essential for valid analysis.
+&nbsp;     how to define them correctly, and why they matter for valid analysis.

 &nbsp;   </p>